Highlander (video game)

-Highlander is a video game tie-in to the Highlander franchise released in 1986, the same year as the film, published by Ocean Software for the ZX Spectrum, Commodore 64 and Amstrad CPC home computers.
+Highlander is a 1986 fighting game developed by Canvas and published by Ocean Software for the ZX Spectrum, Commodore 64, and Amstrad CPC home computers.
+It is based on the 1986 film of the same name.
 Highlander was panned by reviewers.

 Gameplay

-Highlander is an arcade fighting game, in which the player controls one of two swordsmen.
-In the single-player mode the player plays as Connor MacLeod and must fight three opponents in one-on-one combat: his mentor Ramírez, then Fizir (named Fasil in the film), before finally facing The Kerghan (named The Kurgan in the film).
+Highlander is an arcade fighting game in which the player controls one of two swordsmen.
+In the single-player mode, the player plays as Connor MacLeod and must fight three opponents in one-on-one combat: his mentor Ramírez, then Fizir (named Fasil in the film), before finally facing The Kerghan (named The Kurgan in the film).
 In each fight the objective is to reduce the opponent's health to zero, at which point he is beheaded and the player wins the fight.
 A two-player mode is also available.